guyrt/SQLVariantsSurvey/README.md

 This project is intended to understand how Data Scientists compute a range of common metrics in a production context.

-There are XXX prompts, all of which use the same data set.
-The data is described below, and a sample can be found in XXX.
+There are 10 prompts, all of which use the same data set.
+The data is described below, and a sample can be found in this folder.

 To contribute
 -------------